Deepika-Garg/BecomeMillionaire/README.md

 > - Home button will take user to Welcome page.
 > - On click of Rules button on the page a modal appears and briefly describes quiz.
 > - Different sounds has been added for the right and wrong answer and sound button can be used to toggle on/off the sound.
-> - Who wants to be a millionaire logo/image for asthetic.
+> - Who wants to be a millionaire logo/image for aesthetic.
 > - Randomly generated question with four answer buttons(with hover effect) to select from.
 > - Progress ladder/bar on the right to show the winning amount.
 > - Lifeline 50-50 to help the user for answer the questions. it will remove 2 wrong answers.
-> - Lifeline Audiance Poll will highlight the right answer in green color.
+> - Lifeline Audience Poll will highlight the right answer in green colour.

-End game Modal/PopUp
+End game Modal/Pop-up
-> - PopUp will appear if the wrong answer selected to 'Start again' button to encourage user to restart the game.
+> - popups will appear if the wrong answer selected to 'Start again' button to encourage user to restart the game.
 Exit Game button will redirect the user to Welcome Page.
 > - Modal will show your winning amount with a congratulations message.

 Lifeline used Modal